joeeames/ES6FundamentalsCourseFiles/README.md

-ES6FundamentalsCourseFiles
+JavaScript Fundamentals for ES6 course files
 ==========================

-Files for the JavaScript Fundamentals for ES6 course
+This course is currently up to date